Sustainable procurement

 Supplier Selection

-We want to work with trusted and compliant suppliers who share our core ESG values.
-We already outline our expectations and basic requirements on ESG in the RfP stage of a sourcing project or in the General Terms and Conditions.
-The following commitments are standardized:
+We want to work with trusted and compliant suppliers who share our core sustainability values.
+We already outline our expectations and basic requirements on sustainability in the RfP (Request for Proposal) stage of a sourcing project or in the General Terms and Conditions.
+The following requirements are standardized:

 In most cases additional criteria are considered when selecting a supplier.
 Multiple criteria can be defined in the awarding criteria, along with their relative importance (weighting).
 Price is usually the main criterium and from that perspective the concept of Total Cost of Ownership is maintained.
 Other criteria to award a contract include quality and sustainability.
 These criteria are specific to each purchase and can vary significantly from one sourcing project to another.